codeday-labs-2021/bookworms/server/README.md

 Bookworms API
 =============

-API server for bookworms web app written in Go and hosted on Vercel.
+API server for bookworms web app written in Go and hosted on Vercel as serverless functions.

 ## Prerequisite